universal-ctags/ctags/docs/man/ctags-incompatibilities.7.rst

 Remove ``--file-tags`` and ``--file-scope`` options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Even in Exuberant-ctags, "--file-tags" is not documented in its man page.
+Even in Exuberant Ctags, "--file-tags" is not documented in its man page.
 Instead of specifying "--file-tags" or "--file-tags=yes", use
 "--extras=+f" or "--extras=+{inputFile}".